 In the roasting pan, place 4 carrots chopped, 2 medium onions chopped 9 fresh sage leaves, about 10″ of fresh rosemary sprigs.
 1.5 c water.
 1c croutons.

-Add teh rack and place turkey on top with legs tucked in (to not splatter the oven)
+Add the rack and place turkey on top with legs tucked in (to not splatter the oven)

-The drippings were then used along with the carcase for soup stock.
+The drippings were then used along with the carcass for soup stock.
 Simmer 3 hours and then put in the garage to chill over night.
-It is usually cold here in Wisconsin at Thanksgiving.
+It is usually cold here in Wisconsin at Thanksgiving so the “big fridge” works just fine.
 This was the basis for the next day’s Turkey noodle soup.
 Probably the best soup stock we have made.